WageeshaR/maxwell-parallel/README.md

-# A very simple 2D Maxwell Solver using Yee FDTD
+# MPI parallelisation approach of 2D Maxwell Solver

 This is a simple solver for Maxwell's equations in two dimensions.
 The application uses the method introduced by Kane Yee in 1966 [1].